-The biosimilar market reached a value of US$ 2.9 Billion in 2017.
-This market is currently being driven by a number of factors such as patent expires of blockbuster biological drugs, lower prices, rising prevalence of chronic diseases, and cost saving initiatives from governments and third party payers.
-Catalyzed by these factors, the market is further projected to reach US$ 15.6 Billion by 2023, at a CAGR of around 30% during the next five years
+The biosimilar market reached a value of US$ 5.1 Billion in 2019.
+This market is currently being driven by a number of factors such as patent expires of blockbuster biological drugs, lower prices, rising prevalence of chronic diseases, and cost-saving initiatives from governments and third-party payers.
+Catalyzed by these factors, the market is expected to witness strong growth during the next five years.

 Biosimilars, also known as follow-on biologics, refers to a biotherapeutic product which is highly similar to a reference biologic drug.
 It is produced using living organisms or cells and has a complex molecular structure.
 When the patent of a biologic drug expires, manufacturers resort to the approval from the regulatory authorities so as to start the production of biosimilars.
 For being labelled as a biosimilar, a biological drug should be proved similar in terms of quality, safety and efficacy.
 In comparison with generic drugs, biosimilars are expensive as their production process is more complex and requires higher investment in research and development.

 IMARC Group provides an analysis of the key trends in each sub-segment of the global biosimilar market report, along with forecasts for growth at the global, regional and country-level from 2020-2025.
 Our report has categorized the market based on region, molecule insights, indication insights, and manufacturing insights.